Purpose now email book

 • Some community built into the process, letting students network with others.

-Udacity has corporate subscriptions, for for individual students the cost is high: $249/mo.
+Udacity has corporate subscriptions, for individual students the cost is high: $249/mo.
 As an instructor, you're more like an independent contractor than someone starting a course business.
 This might be okay, most of Udacity's instructors are already busy industry pros.
 Again, it depends if this is what you want for your course.

 Udacity Overview